skurtyyskirts/GmodRTX/README.md

 # GarrysmodRTX Drag 'n Drop Solution 🎮✨

 Makes the RTX-Remix install as easy as possible.
+Features a pre-configured rtx.conf that automatically selects the best DLSS option for your hardware, and 397 tagged textures for the runtime.
+This installer will periodically be updated to have the lateset RTX-Runtime with it's relative DXVK and Bridge.

 ---